-If you don’t want to do manual backups, then consider getting support from a WordPress professional, or use WordPress backup plugins.
+If you don’t want to back up your files manually, then hire a professional, or use backup plugins.

-- You can learn more about a great WordPress backup plugin that can automate your site backups here: Backup, Clone & Protect Your WordPress Websites And Blogs With Backup Creator WordPress Plugin
+- You can read about a WordPress backup plugin that can automate your site backups here: Back Up, Copy & Protect Your WordPress Web Sites With Backup Creator WP Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory